Dakota-Schramm/study-guide-io/NOTES.md

 NextJS Error Boundaries
 - Would be nice if can get to work for pages?
 - For now, just create a page component for error handling??

-TODO:
-- Declare roots on user config
-  - different depending on what fs used